 Finance subject, the building blocks consisting of both application and theory were introduced.
 In this subject, these fundamental concepts are explored in substantially greater detail in terms of

 their importance and relevance to practitioners.
 The theory underlying asset pricing models and efficient markets, portfolio formation and management are examined in detail.
 An introduction

 to options, futures and other derivative securities is also included.

 |Faculty||Bond Business School|

-1. Demonstrate the ability to trade in a simulated market.
+1. Demonstrate the ability to make complex trades in an online market.

-2. Recognise and apply standard models of investment risk and return.
+2. Apply appropriate models of investment risk and return to a given investment.

-3. Apply the concept of pricing financial assets to shares, interest rate securities and derivative securities.
+3. Use sophisticated models to apply the concept of pricing financial assets to shares, interest rate securities and derivative securities.

 4. Identify scenarios to apply appropriate strategies for assessing investment performance.

 Assumed knowledge is the minimum level of knowledge of a subject area that students are assumed to have acquired through previous study.
 It is the responsibility of students to ensure they meet the assumed knowledge expectations of the subject.
 Students who do not possess this prior knowledge are strongly recommended against enrolling and do so at their own risk.
 No concessions will be made for students’ lack of prior knowledge.